United States of America Mathematical Olympiad

 The United States of America Mathematical Olympiad (USAMO) is a highly selective high school mathematics competition held annually in the United States.
 Since its debut in 1972, it has served as the final round of the American Mathematics Competitions.
 In 2010, it split into the USAMO and the United States of America Junior Mathematical Olympiad (USAJMO).

-Qualification for the USAMO or USAJMO is considered one of the most prestigious awards for high school students in the United States.
 Top scorers on both six-question, nine-hour mathematical proof competitions are invited to join the Mathematical Olympiad Program to compete and train to represent the United States at the International Mathematical Olympiad.

 Eligibility

 In order to be eligible to take the USAMO, a participant must be either a U.S. citizen or a legal resident of the United States or Canada.
-Only U.S. permanent residents and citizens may join the American IMO team.
+Only US citizens and permanent residents could be invited to the USAMO until 2003, other students legally residing in the US can be invited since 2004.
+Starting from IMO 2022, only U.S. permanent residents and citizens may join the American IMO team.
 In addition, all participants, regardless of geographic location, must meet qualification indices determined by previous rounds of the AMC contests.
 Entry to the USAMO is by invitation only.